FaserF/hassio-addons/Alivro/README.md

 > **Experimental / Beta Status**
 >
 > This App is still in development and/or primarily developed for personal use.
-> It is not extensively testet yet, but is expected to work fundamentally.
+> It is not extensively tested yet, but is expected to work fundamentally.

 ---

 ## 📖 About

-**Alivro** is a clinical AI-powered mental health companion designed to assist with depression, burnout, and substance harm reduction.
+**Alivro** is a privacy-first, AI-powered companion for mental health, emotional wellness, and personal well-being.

 This Home Assistant add-on packages the complete Alivro application (FastAPI backend and modern React web frontend) with seamless Home Assistant Ingress integration and automated setup.